Office gets super messy? Try these office organizing ideas to get your workflow under control!

 You can easily make your own file organizer with a little DIY!
-All you need is a plastic container and set of plastic dividers with tabs (the type you pop into a binder).
+All you need is a plastic container and a set of plastic dividers with tabs (the type you pop into a binder).

 I recommend grabbing colorful plastic dividers like the set you can find here.

-12. Makeup Storage Container for Stationary
+12. Makeup Storage Container for Stationery

 Looking for a way to organize all the stationery on your tabletop?
 A makeup organizer actually works incredibly well for sorting all the smaller items lying around your workspace.